vincenzozimb/DeepLearningTheory/book/content/bnn.md

 - $\beta \to \infty$ $(T \to 0)$ : enforce error minimization (i.e. stay at the bottom of the "energy" landscape)
 - $\beta \to 0$ $(T \to \infty)$ : ignore the landscape, allow fluctuations around the minima.
 The only constraints are given by the regularization.

-To be precise, in the latter conditions, the magnitute of $\beta$ should be compared to the magnitude of the regularization parameters $\lambda$, which behaves as a sort of "constraints".

 ```